Get your customers to say 'Yes' to digital documents

 5. Test the impact of button shapes and colors

-The color and shape of a button influences the click through rate and action a customer takes.
+The color and shape of a button influence the click-through rate and action a customer takes.
 For example using a green button for ‘Yes, I will switch paper off’ and a red button for ‘No, I want to stay on paper’ could have an impact on the decision the customer takes.
-In this scenario, the red is seen as the negative.
+In this scenario, the red is seen as negative.
 Test what works for you.